-- (1)(a) The option exercise price was amended by re-pricing the options to C\$0.15, with disinterested shareholder approval being obtained at the Company's 2015 Meeting and TSX acceptance being subsequently received. - (1)(b) The option exercise price was amended by re-pricing the options to C\$0.225, with disinterested shareholder approval being obtained at the Company's 2015 Meeting and TSX acceptance being subsequently received. - The value of the unexercised "in the money options" was calculated on the difference between the option exercise price and the market value of the underlying Common Shares on the TSX as of December 31, 2018.
+- (1) The option exercise price was amended by re-pricing the options to C\$0.15, with disinterested shareholder approval being obtained at the Company's 2015 Meeting and TSX acceptance being subsequently received. - The value of the unexercised "in the money options" was calculated on the difference between the option exercise price and the market value of the underlying Common Shares on the TSX as of December 31, 2023.
 The Common Shares are traded on the TSX in Canadian dollars.
-The closing price of the Common Shares on December 31, 2018, being the last trading day in December 2018, was C\$0.43 (US\$0.31).
-As at December 31, 2018, the noon spot rate as reported by the Bank of Canada was C\$1.00 = US\$0.7483.
+The closing price of the Common Shares on December 29, 2023, being the last trading day in December 2023, was C\$1.05 (US\$0.79).
+As at December 31, 2023, the noon spot rate as reported by the Bank of Canada was C\$1.00 = US\$0.7561. - (3) Mr. Nkansa passed away on June 22, 2023.
+His options are now subject to a one year expiry period but may be extended if the amendment to the stock option plan is approved (see above under Item 3.
+Approval of Amendment to Stock Option Plan)